 Misadventures in the Land of Fables #22

-‘The Rule of the Lion’ or ‘The Monkey and the Lion’s Breath’ is little-known fable attributed to Aesop.
+‘The Rule of the Lion’ or ‘The Monkey and the Lion’s Breath’ is a little-known fable attributed to Aesop.
 A critique of power and the folly of our attempts to pander to it.
 It goes something like this:

 The lion makes himself king of the beasts but seeks to be known as fair and just.
 So he gives up eating meat and adopts the more modest, vegetarian diet of his subjects.
 He can’t keep it up, however.
 Ashamed, he invents a stratagem to justify the violence required to kill his victims.
 He takes them aside and asks them if his breath smells, whatever they answer, he kills and eats them (if he’s hungry).
 A monkey gives particularly beautiful reply which makes him feel guilty about what he’s about to do.
 He gets over this by pretending to be sick and when the physicians advise him to stick to a light diet, he claims monkey meat is suitable, being nice and lean, and has it killed immediately.